isc-projects/bind9/doc/arm/reference.rst

    ultimate primary should be set to still send NOTIFY messages to all the name servers listed in the NS RRset.

+.. namedconf:statement:: provide-zoneversion
+   :tags: transfer
+   :short: Controls the return EDNS ZONEVERSION answers.

+   If ``yes`` EDNS ZONEVERSION answers will be returned otherwise not for primary, secondary and mirror zones.
+The default is ``yes``.

 .. namedconf:statement:: recursion
    :tags: query
    :short: Defines whether recursion and caching are allowed.